shuftipro/Android-SDK/verification-without-ocr/README.md

 	Minimum: **6 characters**
 	Maximum: **250 characters**

-	During a verification request, we make several server to server calls to keep you updated about the verification state.
-This way you can update the request status at your end even if the customer is lost midway through the process.
+	During a verification request, Shufti Pro makes several server-to-server calls to keep clients updated about the status of verification.
+This way users can update the request status at their end even if the customer is lost midway through the process.

 * ## redirectUrl